noteId_x: 63

-Let's start with the text version and then the audio version.
+Let's start with the text version and then move on to the audio version.

-GMTC 2021 Speech "ByteDance's Upgrade of Frontend Development Mode Based on Serverless"
+GMTC 2021 Presentation "ByteDance's Frontend Development Mode Upgrade Based on Serverless"

 WeChat Link

-Here are my notes, part of it is the original text and part of it is my thoughts.
-I will indicate the original text part.
+Below are my notes, part of which is the original text and part is my thoughts.
+I will indicate the original text.

-Serverless is not a new concept, especially for large companies.
-Large companies definitely have their own BaaS system, after all, FaaS is relatively easy to do, but the underlying infrastructure still needs to be customized, keeping this in mind.
+Serverless is not a new concept, especially for big companies.
+Big companies definitely have their own BaaS system, as FaaS is relatively easy to do, but the underlying infrastructure still needs to be customized, keeping this in mind.

-Original text: Next, I will introduce today's content from the following 6 aspects:
+Original Text: Next, I will introduce today's content from the following six aspects:

-- First, summarize the responsibilities and challenges of frontend in the era of large frontend.
+- First, summarize the responsibilities and challenges of frontend in the era of big frontend

-- In order to ensure stability, we have also done a lot of work in monitoring and operation.
+- In order to ensure stability, we have also done a lot of work in monitoring and operation and maintenance.

-The first part is not surprising, the job responsibilities have expanded, from cutting images to frontend development, SSR/BFF/micro frontends/cross-platform, integrated, and Serverless.
+The first part is not surprising.
+The job responsibilities have expanded, from being a front-end developer to being involved in SSR/BFF/micro frontends/cross-platform, integration, and Serverless.

 I didn't quite understand the progressive development from BFF to micro frontends.

-In terms of knowledge system, traditional framework knowledge is still needed, and backend tools need to be supplemented, such as Redis/mq/object storage, monitoring and alerting, etc. The main thing is to supplement backend and operation knowledge.
+In terms of knowledge, traditional framework knowledge is still needed, as well as build tools and backend knowledge.
+Redis/mq/object storage/monitoring and alerting need to be supplemented.
+The main focus is still on backend and operation and maintenance knowledge.

-The second part is also not surprising, toC + toB, cannot avoid CSR+SSR+BFF, micro frontends are highly regarded.
-As a global company, global deployment is inevitable, and global deployment requires distributed data synchronization.
+The second part is also not surprising, with both toC and toB, which cannot avoid CSR+SSR+BFF, and micro frontends are highly regarded.
+As a global company, global deployment is essential, and global deployment requires distributed data synchronization.

 The third part gives examples of web development problems.
-Let's take a closer look.
+Let's take a closer look at this.

 CSR+BFF

-- CSR is the basic deployment of frontend, and the expansion is to integrate CDN + k8s cluster deployment.
+- CSR is the basic deployment of frontend, and expansion means integrating CDN + k8s cluster deployment.

 - Deployment system

-There is not much new here, but it is a lot for ordinary front-end developers, and it is difficult.
+There is not much new here, but it is a lot for ordinary front-end developers and difficult.
 The problem is that it is too large, and Serverless is emerging.

 The fourth part is about the development mode based on Serverless.